ioanmeri/ccsp-course/Domain-1-cloud-concepts-architecture-and-design.md

 - Different data types can occupy the same cloud server

 - More than one cloud provider can operate out of the same data center

+---

+## Vendor Lock-in

+primary risk factors:

+should consider before putting data in the cloud about creating a dependency, effective risk management, business continuity scenarios.

+- Lack of portability

+- Proprietary data formats

+- Physical / technical limitations of moving
+  - what if there are petabytes of data, AWS has Snowball

+**Quiz Question**

+A medical imaging software company is dissatisfied with the service level at its current hosting provider.
+The company would like to move but the volume of imaging data stored at their current provider would take months to move given the current providers capabilities.
+This is an example of which vendor lock-in risk?

+- Proprietary data format

+- Regulatory constrains

+- Physical/technical moving limitations, Correct

+---

+## Vendor Lock-out

+primary risk factors:

+diligence on venture, their compliance obligations and financial health

+- Provide longevity

+  - provider is not that mature, or can't maintain their data center and go out of business

+- Legislative environment
+  - vendors need to meet their compliance, they be fined or shut downed temporarily, vary

+## How should your cloud vendor review processes address the risk of vendor lock-out?

+## If you were responsible for mitigating the risk of vendor-lock out, how would you do it?

+---

+## Multitenant Environment Risks

+- in a single tenant environment, every single customer has their own instance of the application and their own corresponding database

+- in a multi tenant environment multiple customers data is processed **in the same application**.
+Different customers data can be stored on the same hardware.

+primary risk factors:

+- Conflict of interest
+  - unlike dedicated, the cloud provider is focus on maintaining the environments for all customers, less concern for individuals
+- Escalation of privilege
+  - when ones customers data is breached, the attacker may escalate their privilege level on the application and recover other piece of data
+- Information bleed
+  - Failures or malfunctions in an application or database can revile information on application's OS and attackers can use tailored vulnerabilities
+- Legal activity
+  - when data is on the same server, illegal actions can potentially prevent people from accessing any of the data on that server

+**Quiz Question**

+An online retailer's website is not working.
+The IT department discovers that the company can no longer access critical data stored in the cloud.
+The company soon learns that the data of one of the cloud customers on that hardware was involved in a criminal investigation and the server has been isolated.
+This is an example of which multitenancy risks?

+- Conflict of interest
+- Legal activity, Correct
+- Information bleed